MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 We can think of this script graph as having three main goals:

-    (1) Detect if the Play/Stop button is clicked.
+1. Detect if the Play/Stop button is clicked.
-    (2) If it's clicked, play the video.
+1. If it's clicked, play the video.
-    (3) When it's clicked again, stop the video
+1. When it's clicked again, stop the video

 The first goal, detect if the button is clicked, will require three nodes.
 The GameObject that actually "listens" for and reacts to a click is called **Button**.
 Let's add that to the script graph.

 > [!NOTE]
 > A node is also called a *unit* in Visual Scripting.
-In this tutorial, we'll be using the term *node*.
+In this tutorial, we'll continue using the term *node*.

 1. Drag **Button** from the **Hierarchy** and then drop it in the script graph.